pm141088/DevOps-Course-Starter/README.md

 ## Testing

-### Prerequisites to run e2e test using Selenium ###
+### Prerequisites

-You will need a `Chromedriver.exe` in order to run e2e tests, please add this to the drivers folder upon checkout.
+You will need a `Chromedriver.exe` file at the project root and Chrome installed.
-Line #31 in the test_app_e2e.py file will need to be updated with the path to the Chromedriver.

 ### Running the tests
 To run all tests, run `pytest`.